Chromium: Pigment

-The mineral crocoite (which is also lead chromate PbCrO_{4}) was used as a yellow pigment shortly after its discovery.
+The mineral crocoite (which is also lead chromate PbCrO4) was used as a yellow pigment shortly after its discovery.
 After a synthesis method became available starting from the more abundant chromite, chrome yellow was, together with cadmium yellow, one of the most used yellow pigments.
 The pigment does not photodegrade, but it tends to darken due to the formation of chromium(III) oxide.
 It has a strong color, and was used for school buses in the United States and for the postal services (for example, the Deutsche Post) in Europe.
 The use of chrome yellow has since declined due to environmental and safety concerns and was replaced by organic pigments or other alternatives that are free from lead and chromium.
-Other pigments that are based around chromium are, for example, the deep shade of red pigment chrome red, which is simply lead chromate with lead(II) hydroxide (PbCrO_{4}·Pb(OH)_{2}).
+Other pigments that are based around chromium are, for example, the deep shade of red pigment chrome red, which is simply lead chromate with lead(II) hydroxide (PbCrO4*Pb(OH)2).
 A very important chromate pigment, which was used widely in metal primer formulations, was zinc chromate, now replaced by zinc phosphate.
 A wash primer was formulated to replace the dangerous practice of pre-treating aluminium aircraft bodies with a phosphoric acid solution.
 This used zinc tetroxychromate dispersed in a solution of polyvinyl butyral.
 An 8% solution of phosphoric acid in solvent was added just before application.
 It was found that an easily oxidized alcohol was an essential ingredient.
 A thin layer of about 10–15 μm was applied, which turned from yellow to dark green when it was cured.
 There is still a question as to the correct mechanism.
 Chrome green is a mixture of Prussian blue and chrome yellow, while the chrome oxide green is chromium(III) oxide.

 Chromium oxides are also used as a green pigment in the field of glassmaking and also as a glaze for ceramics.
 Green chromium oxide is extremely lightfast and as such is used in cladding coatings.
 It is also the main ingredient in infrared reflecting paints, used by the armed forces to paint vehicles and to give them the same infrared reflectance as green leaves.